-• Lenders reported that the internal price charged to business units to fund the flow of new loans (the 'transfer price') increased in 2016 Q1 (Chart 5), driven by significantly higher long-term wholesale funding spreads.
-Lenders reported that swaps or other reference rates had pushed 'transfer prices' downwards significantly (Chart 6).
-Lenders expected the 'transfer price' to be unchanged in 2016 Q2.
+• Lenders reported that the internal price charged to business units to find the flow of new loans (the 'transfer price') increased slightly in 2016 Q2 (Chart 5).
+Factors affecting transfer prices were mixed, with lenders reporting that swaps and, to a lesser extent, long-term secured wholesale funding spreads had pushed up transfer prices, while long-term unsecured spreads had pushed down (Chart 6).

-This report presents the results of the 2016 Q1 survey.
-The 2016 Q1 survey was conducted between 22 February 2016 and 11 March 2016.
 The results are based on lenders' own responses to the survey.
 They do not necessarily reflect the Bank's views on developments in bank liabilities.
 To calculate aggregate results, each lender is assigned a score based on their response.
 Lenders who report that conditions have changed 'a lot' are assigned twice the score of those who report that conditions have changed 'a little'.
 These scores are then weighted by lenders' market shares.
-The results are analysed by calculating 'net percentage balances' -

-the difference between the weighted balance of lenders reporting that, for example, demand was higher/lower or terms and conditions were tighter/looser.
+The results are analysed by calculating 'net percentage balances' - the difference between the weighted balance of lenders reporting that, for example, demand was higher/lower or terms and conditions were tighter/looser.
 The net percentage balances are scaled to lie between ± 100 .